 London Studio Centre sees the welfare and pastoral care of its students as a vital aspect of its work.
 A clear structure exists within London Studio Centre to facilitate this aspect of student services.

-LSC consults with recommendations from the dance industry bodies such (One Dance UK) and Higher Education and is constantly looking to review and update its practices to provide students with the best possible support.
+LSC consults with dance industry bodies, such as One Dance UK and Higher Education partners and is constantly looking to review and update its practices to provide students with the best possible support.

 Physical components of Training

 All students are strongly advised register with their own general medical practitioner near to their place of London residence for the treatment of everyday health problems, and for referral as needed.

 The first year of training for both Foundation and BA students contains sessions surrounding Dance Science which equip the student to better understand how to prevent injury and optimise performance.

 LSC has weekly visits on site from dance specialists who students can see for treatment.
 This includes physiotherapist Warrick McNeill for injury prevention, management and rehabilitation.
 Zerlina Mastin for nutrition and Tatina Semprini for Sports Massage.

 Mental health and well-being are recognised as necessary and important factors in supporting the student experience.

 During the induction process, discussion and strategies are raised to help prepare the students, emotionally and psychologically for the jump in demand and expectation they now face.

 There is an experienced onsite Counsellor, available throughout the academic year.
 Both the Head of Student Welfare and the Head of Pastoral Care liaise on a regular basis to monitor the needs of the student body, LSC maintains an open door policy.
 The Head of Pastoral Care supervises the Personal Tutors.

 Students with Specific Learning Differences (SpLD) are supported by the Head of Learning Support, in line with London Studio Centre’s Specific Learning Differences Support Policy.